 Brad Oberle joined TREE’s board in 2021.
 He is Associate Professor of Biology and Environmental Studies at New College of Florida, as well as a Research Associate at both the Missouri Botanical Garden and the Marie Selby Botanical Garden, for which he also is the Associate Editor for Selby’s Selbyana Journal.
 He received his Ph.D., in evolution, ecology and population biology from Washington University in St. Louis.
 Brad frequently publishes on ecosystems, trees, and forests, and is an invited speaker for a wide range of events such as the 2018 Sarasota Manatee Environmental Summit.
 He is also the Vice Chair of the Sarasota Tree Advisory Council.

 Robert Beck MD, MBA, joined the TREE Foundation board in 2022.
-He is earnestly concerned about climate change and the impact of man on the global inventory of forests and seeks to strategize and implement sustainable solutions to these issues.
-A biology major in college, Mr. Beck’s career as a medical practitioner in Pediatrics/Neonatology, has included experience in leading a medical organization as President and Board member.
+He is earnestly concerned about climate change and the impact of man on the global inventory of forests.
+Dr. Beck seeks to strategize and implement sustainable solutions to these issues.
+A biology major in college, Dr. Beck’s career includes leading newborn intensive care services for Fairfax Neonatal Associates in Virginia as President (1997-2005) and Board Member (2006-2022).

 Carmela French joined the TREE Board in 2022.
 She is a legal recruiter for EarthJustice DC, and talent management consultant.
 She holds a BA in Conservation Biology from New College of Florida, and was a leader and Chair for the DC Chapter of the Climate Reality Project from 2017-2019.